-In 1861, Petipa and his wife were granted permission by Andrei Saburov, the Director of the Imperial Theatre, to take three months of leave from Saint Petersburg, during which they travelled and toured across Europe, in which Mme.
-Petipa performed in The Parisian Market.
-They first enjoyed success in Riga and then in Berlin at the Royal Theatre.
+In his memoirs, Petipa writes that he and Maria first performed in Riga and then in Berlin on the way to Paris in 1861.
+While he is correct that they did make a tour to Riga and Berlin, he dates the wrong year; the tour to Riga and Berlin actually took place in 1863.
 At that time, it was difficult for many dancers to perform in Berlin since the Ballet Master of the Royal Theatre at the time was Paul Taglioni, son of Filippo Taglioni and brother of Marie Taglioni.
 Taglioni was notorious for letting no one, but his daughter Marie (not the famous Marie Taglioni, but her niece, also called Marie) dance on his theatre’s stage.
 For Petipa and his wife, however, the matter proved to not be so difficult when Petipa visited the Court Minister to ask for permission for his wife to dance at the Royal Theatre.

-Petipa gives an account of these events in his memoirs:
+Petipa gives the following account of these events in his memoirs: